The IoT is developing by leaps and bounds, but managing all those devices and data can be difficult.

 Fog computing can help take some of that burden off your shoulders.
 It distributes the processing load for IoT devices over a network of computers, making it easier for businesses to manage their data and devices.

-In this blog post, we explore the definition of fog computing, followed by its example, architecture, and working.
+In this blog post, we explore the definition of fog computing, followed by its example, Fog computing architecture, and working.
 We also discuss the challenges, likes, and dislikes associated with it.

 The fog extends the cloud to the network’s edge, providing a new level of intelligence and service for applications and services supporting the Internet of Things (IoT).